Humboldt Explorer

 SAFETY

-• 2 life rafts, life jackets, emergency position transmitter, oxygen, first aid equipment
+- 2 life rafts, life jackets, emergency position indicator, oxygen, first aid equipment

 PAYMENT ON BOARD

-• Visa & Mastercard (with service fee of 5%)
+- Visa & Mastercard (with a 5% service fee)

-Galapagos is considered the number one diving destination in the world and should therefore be on every diver's diving safari list.
+Galapagos is considered the number one diving destination in the world, so it should definitely be on every diver's liveaboard bucket list.

-Divers can therefore enjoy the fascinating wildlife of the Galapagos Islands twice over.
-Sea lions, penguins, turtles, iguanas, countless bird species, plus huge schools of fish, sharks, sea turtles and whale sharks in the months of September to December.
+Divers can really enjoy the amazing wildlife of the Galapagos Islands twice over!
+Think sea lions, penguins, turtles, iguanas, tons of bird species, plus huge schools of fish, sharks, sea turtles, and even whale sharks from September to December.

-The large dive deck includes a bathroom, a large camera table with charging station, individual storage areas, rinsing tanks for cameras and another for equipment.
+The spacious dive deck has a bathroom, a large camera table with charging stations, individual storage spots, rinse tanks for cameras, and another one for your gear. - Dives

-Up to 4 dives per day are offered on the Humboldt Explorer (depending on weather & route) and must comply with the rules of the Galapagos National Park.
-The maximum diving depth is 30 meters.
+On the Humboldt Explorer, you can enjoy up to 4 dives per day (depending on the weather and route), and they all follow the rules of the Galapagos National Park.
+The deepest you can go is 30 meters.

 Day 1: Baltra

-Arrival followed by transfer to Humboldt Explorer & lunch
+Arrive, then transfer to the Humboldt Explorer & have lunch

 Dinner